horezmania/Lunar-Client-Offline-Account/README.md

 Download files from the release.

 ### Instructions
 Disable the lunar client— it's running in the background.
-Make sure you've disabled it everywhere.
+Make sure you've disabled it everywhere.<br />
 write:
 ```bash
 cd the\path\to\the\script